Home is more than just a place to live.

 Habitat and the families who partner with us understand that a home is a far-reaching investment.
 A home is a strong foundation on which the families who partner with Habitat can grow and thrive.

 When a family makes their last mortgage payment, it is a celebration for both the family and for all of us at Sumter Habitat for Humanity.
 There is no better testimony that we are successfully fulfilling our mission than homeownership.
 To us, the best kind of confetti is that of a ripped up satisfied mortgage.
-Sumter Habitat for Humanity is proud to say that we have had four families who paid off their affordable mortgages in 2021.
+Sumter Habitat for Humanity is proud to say that we have had numerous families who paid off their affordable mortgages since we began in 1987.